SimformSolutionsPvtLtd/SSGoogleLogin/README.md

-# Google Signin Reusabel Componets
+# Google Signin Reusable Components

-The GoogleSigninReusabelComponets for iOS is the easiest way to get data  from Google .
+The GoogleSigninReusabelComponets for iOS is the easiest way to get data  from Google.

 ## Features

-- [x] Get Specific user data from google
+- [x] Get Specific user data from Google

 ## Requirements

 - iOS 11.2+
 - Xcode 14.3
   Note: For Xcode version lower than 14.3 use version 2.0.1

 ## Installation